zmzlois/devcontainer-bun/README.md

-This is an example Typescript project used in Daytona.
+This is an example Bun project to run typescript used in Daytona dashboard template.

 ### Running the project